colin1990324/Neo4j_EmailHeader/README.md

 This shows some emails are sent to the whole group

-# find a person whose emails have the most average receivers
+### find a person whose emails have the most average receivers
 -------------------------------------------------------------------------------
+trying…

-# calculate words frequency, "data, Welldead, visit, report, Report, night, GIS" have high rate in the email header.
+### calculate words frequency, "data, Welldead, visit, report, Report, night, GIS" have high rate in the email header.
 -------------------------------------------------------------------------------
+trying…